Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/viewport_render.rst

 As with a normal render, you can abort it with :kbd:`Esc`.

 Render a Still Image
-   To render a still image use :menuselection:`3D Viewport --> View --> Viewport Render Image`.
+   To render a still image, use :menuselection:`3D Viewport --> View --> Viewport Render Image`.
 Render an Animation
-   to render an animation use :menuselection:`3D Viewport --> View --> Viewport Render Animation`.
+   to render an animation, use :menuselection:`3D Viewport --> View --> Viewport Render Animation`.

 .. tip::